 Organic contaminant removal increases the bond strength of a glue or solder and provides increased reliability for printing.
 These treatments work well on shiny plastics and rubbers, allowing printing and bonding.

-For more detailed information about plasma surface treatments, we have provided information about the various uses of plasma below.
+For more detailed information, we have provided information about the various uses of plasma below.
+We can plasma treat most metals, plastics and rubbers.

 - Plasma Treatment Basics